 In the event that there is a change in the number of Class A Units, Class I Units or Class U Units outstanding as a result of a subdivision, distribution, consolidation or similar change (a "Reorganization"), the applicable number of Class U Units issuable on conversion of Class A Units or Class I Units will be adjusted to reflect such Reorganization.
-A holder of Class A Units who wishes to exercise its Conversion Right should contact their broker, dealer, bank, trust company or other nominee through which their Class A Units are held in order to request a conversion.
-A holder of Class I Units who wishes to exercise its Conversion Right is required to deliver to the REIT's transfer agent, at its principal office in Toronto, a Conversion Notice which shall state that the Class I Unitholder is requiring the REIT to convert all or a portion of their Class I Units.
+A holder of Class A Units that is not a registered holder of such Class A Units who wishes to exercise its Conversion Right should contact their broker, dealer, bank, trust company or other nominee through which their Class A Units are held in order to request a conversion notice.
+A registered holder of Class A Units or Class I Units who wishes to exercise its Conversion Right is required to deliver to the REIT's transfer agent, at its principal office in Toronto, a Conversion Notice which shall state that the Class A Unitholder or Class I Unitholder is requiring the REIT to convert all or a portion of their Class A Units or Class I Units.
 The form of Conversion Notice is attached as a schedule to the Declaration of Trust.